Soma Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Individual therapy

 - Family therapy/program

 - Specialized therapies like music therapy or art therapy

 - Group exercise

-These aspects of treatment are designed to provide well-rounded, individualized care that treats the whole person, not just the addiction.
+These aspects of a Soma treatment program are designed to provide well-rounded, individualized care that treats the whole person, not just the addiction.

-Although residential inpatient and outpatient addiction treatment programs are both recovery-focused, there are a few differences between the two.
+Although residential inpatient and outpatient Soma treatment programs are both recovery-focused, there are a few differences between the two.

 Many people attend both inpatient and outpatient rehab for a longer treatment experience that provides more time to internalize positive life changes and recovery principles.
 A longer treatment experience also helps clients cope with the challenges of early sobriety, such as cravings, high-risk situations, and triggers.

-The cost of drug rehab will vary depending on the type of rehab program, its amenities, location, treatment services offered, and other factors.
+The cost of a Soma rehab program will vary depending on the type of treatment services offered, its amenities, location, and other factors.
 Regardless, most addiction treatment providers offer several different payment options, such as:

 - Health insurance benefits